GETTING THE BEST OUT OF INFOGRAPHICS AND DATA VISUALISATION

 Let’s use another example: A grid of numbers can be meaningless without context.
 Context needs correlation, and together, the end consumer just needs guidance, not a degree in Mathematical Statistics to interpret the information.

 All Dashboards in the BI world are meant to do the same thing – provide a high-level overview.
-However, some of the previous standard visualizations may have outlived their worth.
+However, some of the previous standard visualisations may have outlived their worth.
 Take dials for instance.
 A dial is a perfect physical manifestation of a visual – it’s a gauge and a visual representation of several numbers of where you are and where you can be.
 It’s good for oil pressure, but is it still appropriate for Sales Dashboards?

 Most report specialists are not Data Scientists, and more than likely, most dashboards created by them in BI tools show dials, which are simple and appear effective, but they seem to have the same challenge as the Market Share bar graphs.
 They represent a varying degree of units in the same graphic space – in a CG world they can represent Total Sales, Total Visits or Total Displays– all three are represented by thousands, hundreds and single units, but they all are represented in a simple half-sized dial.